-But it was Toe Blake the Hall of Fame player who made the other two possible.
+But it was Toe Blake the Hockey Hall of Fame player who made the other two possible.

 Lach called him "the backbone" of the "Punch Line," one of the most prolific and dynamic trios in hockey history.
-With Blake at left wing, Lach at center and Maurice "Rocket" Richard at right wing, they combined speed, flair, aggression and power with unmatched chemistry, dominating the NHL and leading the Canadiens to four consecutive Prince of Wales Trophies and two Stanley Cups.
+With Blake at left wing, Lach at center and Maurice "Rocket" Richard at right wing, they combined speed, flair, aggression and power with unmatched chemistry, dominating the NHL and leading the Canadiens to four consecutive Prince of Wales trophies and two Stanley Cup championships.

 Games: 577 | Goals: 235 | Assists: 292 | Points: 527

 Sportswriters in the low-scoring era called him The Old Lamplighter.
 Of course, Blake had a more common nickname.
 As a toddler, his sister Margaret couldn't pronounce Hector properly.
 It came out as "Hec-toe," and soon Toe was all anyone called him.

 He wasn't particularly big (5-foot-10, 165 pounds), but few ever competed as fiercely the Canadiens' No. 6.
 As the Chicago Tribune noted in 1940, "Despite the fact that the Canadiens have spent most of the season furnishing themselves a more or less permanent place in the league basement, Blake continues to work as if every game is the deciding one for the Stanley Cup."

 He augmented his ferocity by bringing a full toolbox to the job.
 Blake skated well and strongly, shot the puck hard and with accuracy, passed sharply, and played both ends of the rink and in all manpower situations.